Spectral Algorithms Optimally Recover Planted Sub-structures: Introduction

-{\bf Our Contributions.} \begin{enumerate} \item We first study spectral algorithms for the \PDS~model in the set up of Hajek, Wu and Xu~\cite{Hajek2016}.
-Our result shows that a simple spectral algorithm based on a linear combination of the top two eigenvectors of the adjacency matrix succeeds in exact recovery up to the information theoretic threshold (see Theorem~\ref{theorem:dense-subgraph}). \item Next we consider the recovery problem in the censored version when the information about the edge statuses are \emph{missing at random} (see Definition~\ref{defn:CPDS}).
+{\bf Our Contributions.} \begin{enumerate} \item We first study spectral algorithms for \PDS~and~\SL~models in the set up of Hajek, Wu and Xu~\cite{Hajek2016, Hajek2016-hidden-community}.
+We show for the SL model, a simple spectral algorithm based on thresholding the top eigenvector of the underlying random matrix $X$ succeeds in exact recovery up to the information theoretic threshold (Theorem \ref{theorem:submatrix-localization}).
+In the PDS model, a similar algorithm based on thresholding a suitable linear combination of the top two eigenvectors of the random matrix is optimal (Theorem~\ref{theorem:dense-subgraph}). \item Next we consider the recovery problem in the censored version when the information about the edge statuses are \emph{missing at random} (see Definition~\ref{defn:CPDS}).
 To the best of our knowledge, the \PDS~model with missing data had not been studied in the literature.
 We obtain the information theoretic threshold in the censored set up (see Theorem~\ref{theorem:impossibility2}).
-To design an efficient algorithm, we consider an operator called the \emph{signed adjacency matrix} (see \eqref{defn:signed-adj-matrix}), and show that a linear combination of the top two eigenvectors of this signed adjacency matrix can recover the \PDS~up to the information theoretic threshold (see Theorem~\ref{theorem:exact-recovery-censored}).
-Our results focus on the parameter regimes where there are no computational versus statistical gaps. \end{enumerate}
+The spectral algorithm based on $X$ is not always optimal.
+To design an efficient spectral algorithm, we consider an operator called the \emph{signed adjacency matrix} (see \eqref{defn:signed-adj-matrix}), and show that a linear combination of the top two eigenvectors of this signed adjacency matrix can recover the \PDS~up to the information theoretic threshold (see Theorem~\ref{theorem:exact-recovery-censored}).
+Our results focus on the parameter regimes where there are no computational versus statistical gaps, and handle more general censoring regimes than what was considered in prior work on spectral algorithms for community detection \cite{Dhara2021}. \end{enumerate} Our proofs follow a similar pattern for all models considered.
+Indeed our results and proofs show that the optimality of spectral algorithms is somewhat universal.